 Understanding the Firebase Crashlytics schema in BigQuery

-When you link Crashlytics with BigQuery, Firebase exports recent fatal and non-fatal crash events, including events from up to two days before the link, with the option to backfill up to ninety days.
+When you link Crashlytics with BigQuery, Firebase exports recent events (crashes, non-fatal errors, and ANRs), including events from up to two days before the link, with the option to backfill up to ninety days.

 From that point until you disable the link, Firebase exports Crashlytics events on a daily basis.
 It can take a few minutes for the data to be available in BigQuery after each export.